TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-management-console-config.md

-In this first technical entry for setting up the infrastructure is we are going to setup the management console for our infrastructure.
+In this first technical entry for setting up the infrastructure we are going to setup the mnagement console for our infrastructure.
 This will act as a jump console and deployment console for the main cluster.
 For the manager the first thing we have to do is generate ssh keys if this is not built into your template.
-Ansible is going to need keys to login remotely.
+Ansible is going to need keys to login remotely to our cluster machines.
 To generate your keys use this command:

 ```
 ssh-keygen -t ecdsa -b 521
 ```
 When asked, do not choose a password.
 Ansible is going to need password less ssh to work correctly.
-We will go into details about using ansible and deployment in the next blog entry when we setup the k3s cluster.
+We will go into details about using ansible and deployment in the next blog entry when we setup the K3s cluster.

 The .ssh directory should now have a key called id_ecdsa and an id_ecsda.pub.
 These will be needed for future parts of this deployment and by the GoCD server.